FBI arrests 3 linked to white-supremacist group ahead of Virginia pro-gun rally

 Mathews and Lemley were arrested in Delaware and Bilbrough was arrested in Maryland, according to Marcia Murphy, a spokeswoman for the U.S. Attorney’s office in Maryland.

-Court papers say Mathews illegally crossed the U.S. border near Minnesota in August and investigators allege Lemley and Bilbrough then drove from Maryland to Michigan to pick up Mathews before the three headed to Maryland in late August.
+Court papers showed that Mathews illegally crossed the U.S. border near Minnesota in August and investigators alleged that Lemley and Bilbrough then drove from Maryland to Michigan to pick up Mathews before the three headed to Maryland in late August.

 Mathews was a combat engineer in the Canadian Army Reserve.